Signs of Tramadol Abuse

 Using tramadol without a prescription or taking it in higher doses, more often or for longer than prescribed are all considered abuse of this drug.
 Combining tramadol with other substances to increase its effects is also abuse.

 It’s important to recognize the signs of tramadol abuse as early as possible to prevent an addiction from developing.
-External signs of tramadol abuse include:
+Signs and side effects of tramadol abuse include:

 - Pinpoint (very small) pupils